pakej/dictionary-multilang-js/README.md

 });
 ```

 4) Tag the elements that you want translated, with `data-dictionary="text.location.in.JSON.tree"`
 ```
 <h1 data-dictionary="body.some_heading.text"></h1>
 ```
+_Read more on the value of the `data-dictionary` value, in the [note section](https://github.com/zaimramlan/dictionary-multilang-js#note)_

 5) Add the language buttons
 ```